c9/templates/ws-wordpress/files/workspace/README.md

 Welcome to your WordPress website on Cloud9 IDE!

-To get started, do the following steps:
+To get you started, we've already...

-1) Use your terminal to install and start MySQL:
+1) Started MySQL using:

    $ mysql-ctl start

-2) Open index.php
+2) Clicked the Run Project button

-3) Click the Run button
+3) Clicked on Preview > Preview Running Application

-4) Open the link in the output panel to install and access your application
+And now you are ready to configure your WordPress admin interface!

 Happy coding!
 The Cloud9 IDE team